University of Tulsa College logo

 • A bachelor’s degree from a regionally accredited institution

-*An on-campus, one-week skills bootcamp must be completed prior to starting clinical courses
+*An on-campus, five-day skills bootcamp must be completed prior to starting clinical courses

 COURSE REQUIREMENTS

-Students must complete all prerequisites with a grade of C or better before beginning nursing major courses.
+*Prerequisite for major coursework, must complete with a grade of C or better before beginning nursing courses.

 TRANSFER CREDIT GUIDELINES